-PROCEDURES FOR HANDLING SOCIAL SECURITY DISABILITY APPEALS AT THE ALL HEARING LEVEL1
+PROCEDURES FOR HANDLING SOCIAL SECURITY DISABILITY APPEALS AT THE RECONSIDERATION LEVEL1

-This document sets forth the process and timeline for handling an ALJ hearing for a client whose initial application and Request for Reconsideration (the first level of appeal) for Social Security disability benefits have both been denied.
+This document sets forth the process and timeline for handling a Request for Reconsideration for a client whose initial application for Social Security disability benefits has been denied.
 The Whitman-Walker Clinic Legal Services Program (WWC-LSP) wants to provide as much guidance and support as possible to help volunteers accepting these cases.
-The following document sets forth important information and timelines to remain aware of, as well as useful tips for working on a ALJ Hearing case.
+The following document sets forth important information and timelines to remain aware of, as well as useful tips for working on a Reconsideration case.
 However, this document is only a general overview of the major issues.
-For more information, we encourage you to seek mentoring and to consult the Social Security law, regulations, and rulings.
+For more information, consult the WWC-LSP Social Security Appeals Manual.